International Beer Day

 Today's Musings, History & Folklore

 Are you a cerevisaphile?
 A beer lover or enthusiast?
 You're in good company with Robert Burns.
-A team from the University of Glasgow has determined that Burns, who was known to make his own ink, used stale beer along with carbonised ivory, lard, and sulphuric acid as the main ingredients in an ink known as “Ivory Black’ (although the quality of the various components shifted slightly over time as his fortunes rose and then declined).
-In the Assassin's Creed Syndicate video game, there is a cerevisaphile achievement award that can be obtained by searching Victorian London to sample twenty vintage beers! 🍺
+A team from the University of Glasgow has determined that Burns, who was known to make his own ink, using the dregs of his stale beer along with carbonised ivory, lard, and sulphuric acid as the main ingredients in an ink known as “Ivory Black’ (although the quality of the various components shifted slightly over time as his fortunes rose and then declined).
+Today you can sample beers and ales of all sorts from all countries and give your opinion on sites such as Untappd, where enthusiasts can rate alcoholic beverages and pubs of all sorts in a virtual pub crawl.
+And for those with a historical and video gaming bent, in the Assassin's Creed Syndicate game, there is even a cerevisaphile achievement award that can be obtained by searching Victorian London to sample twenty vintage beers!
+Cheers and Slainte!🍺

 Pint O' Ale is Fain